merovex-press/stranded-series/README.md

 ## WORLD + BACKGROUND

-The World + Background section outlines the world of your series going beyond the Where and When to encompass
+The World + Background section outlines the world of your series going beyond the Where and When to encompass the Why - the circumstances, rules and given principles of the world your story plays out in.
+Consider:

+- The Events that have lead to the current ‘situation’
+- The Backstory of the characters
+- Social groupings and hierarchies
+- Character and World Relationships
+- Established Behaviors and Attitudes
+- Rules that govern the Tone of the story (certain types of humor, language, inflections)

 ## SERIES OUTLINE

-The Series Outline is a self contained document of 1-2 pages that overviews character and narrative arcs over the course of the series.
-Much like a feature-film Treatment it focuses on the major events and the journey of the protagonists.
+_The Series Outline is a self contained document of 1-2 pages that overviews character and narrative arcs over the course of the series.
+Much like a feature-film Treatment it focuses on the major events and the journey of the protagonists._

 ## CHARACTERS